markcmurphy/devdocs-portal/Customers.md

 * Customer Consent

 ## Customer Attributes
-Customer Attributes are fields that allow
+Customer Attributes are values that can

 ## Customer Form Field Values